crocs-muni/usable-cert-validation/_guides/openssl_crl.md

 ## 2. Initialize the structures and variables required to download the CRL

-Before it is possible to start downloading CRL lists from crl distribution points, it is necessary to prepare some variables.
+Before it is possible to start downloading CRL lists from CRL distribution points, it is necessary to prepare some variables.

 To store one CRL list after its download, we use a custom structure named `datum_t`.